giantswarm/docs/src/content/tutorials/fleet-management/deletion-prevention/index.md

 ---

-In Kubernetes environments, it can be quite easy to accidentally delete an important object with `kubectl delete`.
+In Kubernetes environments, it can be easy to unintentionally delete an important object with `kubectl delete`.
 To mitigate such risks, Giant Swarm clusters have Kyverno policy which safeguards against deletions of resources with the `giantswarm.io/prevent-deletion` label.

 ## How the label works